 - 1. Detach the broom from the power unit. - 2.
-Place a drain pan of sufficient size under the drain plug (A) on the bottom of the oil tank. - 3.
-Remove the plug to drain the oil.
-Tip the tank frame to the right to drain as much oil as possible. - 4.
-After the oil has drained, reinstall the drain pluq. - 5.
-Remove the dipstick from the oil tank and add Ventrac HydroTorg XL synthetic hydraulic oil until the proper level is reached. - 6.
-Clean up any spilled oil and dispose of the oil in accordance with local laws.
+Place a drain pan of sufficient size under the drain plug on the bottom of the oil tank. - 3.
+Remove the plug to drain the oil. - 4.
+After oil has drained, reinstall the drain plug. - 5.
+Remove the dipstick from the oil tank and add Ventrac HydroTorq XL synthetic hydraulic oil until the proper level is reached. - 6.
+Clean up any spilled oil and dispose of oil in accordance with local laws.